UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/09-scheme-semantics.md

 **Question**: Which `even` is referenced when `f` is called?

-**Answer**: With static scoping, it's the predicate.
-With dynamic scoping it's the one bound to 3.
+**Answer**: INCORRECT(With static scoping, it's the predicate.
+With dynamic scoping it's the one bound to 3.)
+Based on the semantics for uscheme, `even` is 3 when f is called, because when the closure is created it stores the location the variable points to and in `(val even 3)` it is the location that is updated.

 <hr>
 <img src="09-uscheme-semantics/apply-closures.png" alt="apply-closures" />